igor-chalenko/doxypress-cmake/doc/source/api.rst

  * `DOXYGEN_VERSION`
    The version reported by doxypress --version.

-The module defines IMPORTED targets for `Doxypress` and each component found.
+The module defines IMPORTED targets for `DoxyPress` and each component found.
 The following import targets are defined if their corresponding executable could be found (the component import targets will only be defined if that component was requested):